Revacio, 20 mg 90 pcs.

 In vivo studies

-In a study of healthy male volunteers, use of the endothelin antagonist bosentan, which is a moderate inducer of the CYP3A4, CYP2C9 and possibly CYP2C19 isoenzymes, in equilibrium (125 mg 2 times daily) resulted in decreased AUC and Cmax of sildenafil at equilibrium (80 mg 3 times daily) by 62.6 and 55.4%, respectively.
-Although co-administration of the two drugs was not accompanied by clinically significant changes in BP in the supine and standing positions and was well tolerated by healthy volunteers, sildenafil together with bosentan should be used with caution.
+In a study in healthy male volunteers, administration of the endothelin antagonist bosentan, which is a moderate inducer of CYP3A4, CYP2C9 and possibly CYP2C19, at steady state (125 mg twice daily) resulted in a decrease in the AUC and Cmax of sildenafil at steady state (80 mg three times daily) by 62.6% and 55.4%, respectively.
+Although the combined use of the two drugs was not accompanied by clinically significant changes in blood pressure in the supine and standing positions and was well tolerated by healthy volunteers, sildenafil together with bosentan should be used with caution.

-The use of ritonavir (500 mg twice daily), an HIV protease inhibitor and a potent CYP3A4 isoenzyme inhibitor, in combination with sildenafil (100 mg once) resulted in a 300% (4-fold) increase in Cmax of sildenafil and a 1000% (11-fold) increase in AUC.
-After 24 h, sildenafil plasma concentration was about 200 versus 5 ng/ml when administering sildenafil alone, which is consistent with the information about the pronounced effect of ritonavir on the pharmacokinetics of various cytochrome P450 substrates.
-Combined use of sildenafil with ritonavir is not recommended.
+The use of ritonavir (500 mg 2 times a day), an HIV protease inhibitor and a strong inhibitor of the CYP3A4 isoenzyme, in combination with sildenafil (100 mg once) led to an increase in sildenafil Cmax by 300% (4 times) and AUC by 1000% (11 times).
+After 24 hours, the concentration of sildenafil in the blood plasma was about 200 ng/ml versus 5 ng/ml when sildenafil was administered alone, which is consistent with the information about the pronounced effect of ritonavir on the pharmacokinetics of various cytochrome P450 substrates.
+The combined use of sildenafil with ritonavir is not recommended.

-The co-administration of saquinavir (1200 mg 3 times daily), an HIV protease inhibitor and CYP3A4 isoenzyme, with sildenafil (100 mg once) increases Cmax sildenafil by 140% and AUC by 210% respectively.
-Sildenafil had no effect on the pharmacokinetics of saquinavir (see Administration and Dosage).
+Co-administration of saquinavir (1200 mg 3 times daily), an HIV protease inhibitor and CYP3A4 isoenzyme, with sildenafil (100 mg once) leads to an increase in sildenafil Cmax by 140% and AUC by 210%, respectively.
+Sildenafil had no effect on the pharmacokinetics of saquinavir (see section “Dosage and Administration”).

-The strongest CYP3A4 isoenzyme inhibitors, such as ketoconazole and itraconazole, may have effects similar to those of ritonavir.
+The most potent CYP3A4 inhibitors, such as ketoconazole and itraconazole, may have effects similar to those of ritonavir.

-A single administration of sildenafil at a dose of 100 mg against therapy with erythromycin, which is a moderate inhibitor of CYP3A4 isoenzyme, in equilibrium (500 mg twice daily for 5 days) showed an increase of sildenafil AUC by 182% (see “Dosage and administration”).
+With a single dose of sildenafil in a dose of 100 mg during therapy with erythromycin, which is a moderate inhibitor of the CYP3A4 isoenzyme, at steady state (500 mg 2 times a day for 5 days), an increase in the AUC of sildenafil by 182% was detected (see section “Dosage and Administration”).

-CYP3A4 isoenzyme inhibitors such as clarithromycin, telithromycin and nefazodone have been suggested to have effects similar to those of ritonavir.
-CYP3A4 isoenzyme inhibitors such as saquinavir or erythromycin can increase AUC by 7 times.
-Therefore, the dose of CYP3A4 isoenzyme inhibitors should be adjusted when concomitant use with sildenafil (see “Dosage and administration”).
+Inhibitors of the CYP3A4 isoenzyme such as clarithromycin, telithromycin and nefazodone may have an effect similar to that of ritonavir.
+Inhibitors of the CYP3A4 isoenzyme such as saquinavir or erythromycin can increase AUC by 7 times.
+In this regard, when used simultaneously with sildenafil, the dose of inhibitors of the CYP3A4 isoenzyme should be adjusted (see section “Dosage and Administration”).

-In healthy male volunteers, azithromycin (500 mg/day for 3 days) had no effect on AUC, Cmax, Tmax, elimination rate constant or T1/2 of sildenafil and its major circulating metabolite.
+In healthy male volunteers, azithromycin (500 mg/day for 3 days) had no effect on the AUC, Cmax, TCmax, elimination rate constant, or T1/2 of sildenafil and its main circulating metabolite.

-Cimetidine (800 mg), a cytochrome P450 inhibitor and nonspecific inhibitor of the CYP3A4 isoenzyme, caused a 56% increase in plasma concentrations of sildenafil (50 mg) in healthy volunteers.
+Cimetidine (800 mg), an inhibitor of cytochrome P450 and a nonspecific inhibitor of the CYP3A4 isoenzyme, caused an increase in the concentrations of sildenafil (50 mg) in the blood plasma of healthy volunteers by 56%.

-The clearance of sildenafil in patients with LAS has been found to decrease by approximately 30% when used concomitantly with mild to moderate CYP3A4 isoenzyme inhibitors and by 34% when used concomitantly with β-adrenoblockers.
-AUC of sildenafil when administered in a dose of 80 mg 3 times daily was 5 times higher than when administered in a dose of 20 mg 3 times daily.
-In studies of interaction with CYP3A4 isoenzyme inhibitors, such as saquinavir and erythromycin (excluding the strongest CYP3A4 isoenzyme inhibitors, such as ketoconazole, itraconazole, ritonavir), sildenafil AUC increased in this concentration range.
+It has been established that in patients with PAH, the clearance of sildenafil is reduced by approximately 30% when used simultaneously with weak or moderate inhibitors of the CYP3A4 isoenzyme and by 34% when used simultaneously with β-blockers.
+The AUC of sildenafil when administered at a dose of 80 mg three times a day was 5 times higher than when administered at a dose of 20 mg three times a day.
+In interaction studies with CYP3A4 inhibitors such as saquinavir and erythromycin (excluding the most potent CYP3A4 inhibitors such as ketoconazole, itraconazole, ritonavir), the AUC of sildenafil increased in this concentration range.

 In vitro studies